What insights do you need to navigate various Brexit scenarios?

 How DFDS is preparing for Brexit

 The DFDS webinar presenters are members of our dedicated Brexit team.
 The purpose of the team is to prepare DFDS and our customers for the challenges Brexit presents regarding supply chain solutions, export and import of goods and transportation of cargo.
 Through the whole DFDS network colleagues are engaged in having dialogues with customers, local authorities, setting up customs processes and amending IT systems and procedures.
 We all work to ensure that our customers can make a transition that is as smooth as possible, regardless of the outcome of the UK Brexit process.

 View the Brexit checklist for exporters and importers working with DFDS.

-What will change at customs after 31 October?
-What will be done to avoid congestion and slow check-in at ports?
-Will unaccompanied trailers require Security and Safety documentation?
+What changed when the UK left the EU on December 31, 2020?
+What's done to avoid congestion and slow check-in at ports?
+Do unaccompanied trailers require a Security & Safety declaration?

-The questions are numerous.
-Read the detailed answers to all your top questions on what happens after Brexit and how to best prepare your business for change.
+Read the detailed answers to all your questions on how to best prepare your business for UK border control.

 Customs tariffs, INCOTERMS, VAT rules in the EU and the UK, EORI number, HS Classification – this and much more might be valuable for you to know about.

 Find it all on our Useful Links page including relevant UK and EU government websites.